samiyaalizaidi/Equalizer/README.md

 </p>

 ### Conversion to Binary
 To represent the coefficients in signed 10-bit binary numbers, we scaled the coefficients by ``512`` and then converted the resulting fixed-point number into signed binary.
-These numbers were stored in a ``.txt`` file, and then eventually into a ``ROM`` module.
-For this process, a ``MATLAB`` script was used.
+These numbers were then used as parameters for the ``fir_low_pass_filter`` module in ``filter.v``.
+A ``MATLAB`` script was used for this process.

 ## Input Audio